The Bankrate promise

 Because of that volatility, a list of the best performers won’t tell you which stocks will do well in the future, but many of the top energy stocks remain the “best of breed” for years.
 And sometimes energy companies attract a big name investor or two, such as legendary Warren Buffett, who has been acquiring shares in Occidental Petroleum in the recent past.

-Below are the best-performing energy stocks year to date, which includes exclusively energy stocks from the Energy Select Sector SPDR Fund ETF (XLE).
-This year has been phenomenal for oil and gas stocks, but has the sector peaked or will it continue to outperform into 2023?
+Below are the best-performing energy stocks, which includes exclusively energy stocks from the Energy Select Sector SPDR Fund ETF (XLE).
+Last year was phenomenal for oil and gas stocks but even the top performers have struggled to gain further ground so far in 2023.

 Should you invest in the hottest energy stocks?